neuefische/wd-flipped-classroom-curriculum/sessions/js-functions-2/README.md

 2. omit curly braces `{}` and `return` keyword if there is only one return statement

+- Note: In this case, the expression after `=>` becomes the implicit return value.
+- Note: Use this implicit return only if there really is a value to return, and not for a void function.

 ```js
 const addNumbers = (first, second) => first + second;
 ```